Sirvi1460/Ochi-Web/README.md

-open in desktop for mobile not optimize
+Open in Desktop for Mobile not Optimized.

 # Ochi - Scroll Animation Showcase